TAG Heuer Watches

 • A scratch-resistant sapphire crystal with nonreflective treatment

-The bracelet features a double-security clasp to assure that it firmly grips to the wrist of an Aquarer while underwater.
-These Tag heuer dive watches are powered by the Swiss-made Caliber 5 automatic movement which operates at 28,800 vibrations per hour or 4 Hz with a 38-hour power reserve.
+The bracelet features a double-security clasp to assure that it firmly grips to the wrist of an Aquaracer while underwater.
+These Tag Heuer dive watches are powered by the Swiss-made Caliber 5 automatic movement which operates at 28,800 vibrations per hour or 4 Hz with a 38-hour power reserve.

 Hence after exploring through this article, you can not deny the fact that TAG Heuer continues to be one of the most innovative and successful watchmakers in the world.
 Their never-ending quest for precision and perfection are the factors making them stand apart from their competitors.